ygt-mikekchar/rust-monad-kata/README.md

 `Gen<T>`!

 But is `Gen<T>` a functor?
 What does that mean?
 Is a function a container?
-As we saw in step 11, it is!
-It contains the values that it closes over.
+Actually, it is!
+It contains whatever values that it evaluates to.
 You can happily implement `map` for `Gen<T>`.

   - Add the `Functor` trait to `Gen<T>` by implementing `map` for it.
   - Rewrite `rand_letter`, `rand_even` and `rand_odd` to use `map` on